-The BUSHMILLS Black Bush is a bottle of a rich, dark, Irish blended whisky that contains a high proportion of triple-distilled single malt.
+Bushmills is one of the best Irish whiskey brands.
+The Bushmills Black Bush is a bottle of a rich, dark, Irish blended whisky that contains a high proportion of triple-distilled single malt.
 The bottle is also aged in Oloroso sherry casks for a period of 8 to 10 years before it is mixed with grains.

 This bottle has a unique taste to it, with the first sips being overwhelming, and quickly turning into a light aftertaste that carries a hint of spicy fruit.
 A bottle costs approximately RM282 to purchase, and it comes in 70cl with 40 alcohol in it.

-The bottle consists of different wine casks, Sherry, Port, Madeira, White Burgundy, and also Cabernet Sauvignon finished Irish Malt whiskys.
-Similar to all Teeling whiskeys, this bottle has 46% of alcohol without any sort of chill filtration.
-This allows each part of the whiskeys’ natural flavors to be preserved.
+This single malt Irish whiskey is a favourite among many!
+The bottle consists of different wine casks, Sherry, Port, Madeira, White Burgundy, and also Cabernet Sauvignon finished Irish Malt whiskeys.
+Similar to all Teeling whiskeys, this bottle has 46% of alcohol without any sort of chill filtration, which allows each part of the whiskeys’ natural flavors to be preserved.